Lahti Pelicans

-The Lahti Pelicans are a Finnish professional ice hockey team playing in the Liiga, Finland.
+The Lahti Pelicans, commonly referred to as the Lahden Pelicans, are a Finnish professional ice hockey team playing in the Liiga, Finland.
 Founded in 1996, they play in the city of Lahti at Isku Arena.
-The team is co-owned by (among others) former National Hockey League (NHL) goaltender Pasi Nurminen and Formula One racecar driver Valtteri Bottas.
+The team is co-owned by (among others) former National Hockey League (NHL) player Pasi Nurminen and Formula One racecar driver Valtteri Bottas.

 History

 Viipurin Reipas (1891–1964)

 Viipurin Reipas was a sports club located in Vyborg.
 They won the first ever Finnish Ice Hockey Championship in 1928 with a team consisting mostly of bandy players.
-After Vyborg was taken from Finland by Soviet Union during World War II, the club relocated to Lahti where it continued under its original name until renamed to Lahden Reipas.
+After Vyborg was taken from Finland by Soviet Union during the Winter War and again in the Continuation War, the club relocated to Lahti where it continued under its original name until renamed to Lahden Reipas.

 Lahden Reipas (1964–1975)

 Reipas spent five seasons in SM-sarja from 1965 to 1970.
 Their best finish was sixth in 1965–66.

 Kiekkoreipas (1975–1989)

 Kiekkoreipas was formed in 1975 to take over hockey operations from Lahden Reipas.
 They finished top of the league in recently formed First Division in 1975–76 and won promotion to SM-liiga after finishing second in the qualifying series.

 Kiekkoreipas spent nine seasons in SM-liiga.
 In 1978–79 they achieved their highest regular season position, finishing fifth.
 Their sole playoff appearance came in 1981–82 when they finished sixth and lost to eventual champions Tappara 2–0 in the opening round.
 After the 1981–82 season, many key players left the club and the team started to gradually fall in the standings.
 Kiekkoreipas was relegated at the end of the 1984–85 season.

 Kiekkoreipas spent four seasons in the First Division and came close to returning to SM-liiga after the 1987–88 season when they lost the best-of-five promotion playoffs to KooKoo 3–2.